8 Powerful ROI Focused Google Ads Remarketing Tips to Follow

-Novice AdWords remarketing practitioners make the mistake of targeting all site visitors in a single generic Google AdWords campaign.
+Novice Ads remarketing practitioners make the mistake of targeting all site visitors in a single generic Google Ads campaign.
 However, all website visitors are not the same.
 Visitors who are exploring the home page need different treatment than visitors who are at the checkout.
 Remarketing services providers recommend creating multiple campaigns with specific goals, fine-tuned messaging, CTAs and offers.

 #2 Allocate More Budget to Valuable Segments